-- 3.2.
+3.2.
 Set-based interval arithmetic.
-An implementation of the set-based flavor, described in Chapter 2, shall satisfy the following requirements: - provide the decorations specified in §11.2; - provide at least one supported bare interval type, see §12.5; - if multi-precision interval types are supported, define them as a parameterized sequence of interval types, see §12.7; - provide implementations of the required operations in §12.12; required and recommended accuracies for these operations can be found in §12.10; - if any of the recommended operations referenced in §12.13 are provided, provide them in a way that satisfies the requirements specified in the same clause; and - provide input and output functions to convert intervals from and to strings as well as a public representation as specified in §13.2, §13.3, and §13.4; the string conversions shall satisfy containment in the general case and satisfy accuracy requirements for 754-conforming types as described in §13.2, §13.3, §13.4.
+An implementation of the set-based flavor, described in Chapter 2, shall satisfy the following requirements:

+- provide the decorations specified in $\S11.2$; - support at least one bare interval type, see $\S12.5$; - derive each supported bare interval type from a number format with an associated rounding function, see §12.4, and provide an interval hull operation that maps arbitrary sets of real numbers to a corresponding interval, see §12.8; - if multi-precision interval types are supported, define them as a parameterized sequence of interval types, see §12.7; - provide implementations of the required operations in §12.12; required and recommended accuracies for these operations can be found in §12.10; - if any of the recommended operations referenced in §12.13 are provided, provide them in a way that satisfies the requirements specified in the same clause; and - provide input and output functions to convert intervals from and to strings as well as a public representation as specified in §13.2, §13.3, and §13.4; the string conversions shall satisfy containment in the general case and satisfy accuracy requirements for 754-conforming types as described in §13.2, 13.3, 13.4.